 A good way to gauge what size goal would work for your own outdoor space is to mark out the size you are thinking of with a couple of garden canes or chairs to get a feel for what might fit.

-Smaller goals such as the 5' x 3' Bownet Soccer Goal and 6' x 4' Precision Junior Garden Goal are great for kids to play small 1v1 or 2v2 games between themselves, as are the various pop up goals like the Precision Pop Up Goals, which are extremely light and portable, and come in a few different sizes.
+Smaller goals such as the 5' x 3' Precision Pro Flexi Net Goal (above) and 6' x 4' Precision Junior Garden Goal are great for kids to play small 1v1 or 2v2 games between themselves, as are the various pop up goals like the Precision Pop Up Goals (below), which are extremely light and portable, and come in a few different sizes.

 You might also notice a number of goals available in 3m x 2m size, and these are actually official Futsal size goals, eg, 3m x 2m Powershot Quickfire Futsal Speed Goal, but equally great fun for a kick about in the garden.